thezerothcat/LaMulanaRandomizer/README.txt

 2.13
 -----------------------------
-Fixed some HT logic for entrance randomizer.
+HT and other logic fixes.
+Fixed a bug with Twin Labyrinths poison timer disappearing in entrance rando.

 2.12
 -----------------------------